br0kend/react/docs/docs/integrating-with-other-libraries.md

 ### Extracting Data from Backbone Models

-The approach above requires your React components to be aware of the Backbone models and collections.
+The approach above requires your Reacc components to be aware of the Backbone models and collections.
 If you later plan to migrate to another data management solution, you might want to concentrate the knowledge about Backbone in as few parts of the code as possible.

 One solution to this is to extract the model's attributes as plain data whenever it changes, and keep this logic in a single place.
-The following is [a higher-order component](/react/docs/higher-order-components.html) that extracts all attributes of a Backbone model into state, passing the data to the wrapped component.
+The following is [a higher-order component](/reacc/docs/higher-order-components.html) that extracts all attributes of a Backbone model into state, passing the data to the wrapped component.

 This way, only the higher-order component needs to know about Backbone model internals, and most components in the app can stay agnostic of Backbone.